nicolello-dev/knowurteacher/README.md

 [https://knowurteacher.com](https://www.knowurteacher.com)

-A website where you can rate your teachers in regards to their teaching.
+A website where you can comment on your teachers and see what others think of them.

 ## For developers